Chapter 15 Kernel Ridge Regression

-With our understandings of the RKHS and the representer theorem, we can now say that for any regression function models, if we want the solution to be more flexible, we may solve it within a RKHS.
-For example, consider the following regression problem:
+With our understandings of the RKHS and the representer theorem (introduced in the next Chapter), we can say that for any regression function models, if we want the solution to be more flexible, we may solve it within a RKHS.
+This is essentially change the linear kernel previously into any other kernel function.
+In general, we consider the following regression problem:

 \[\widehat f = \sum_{i=1}^n \alpha_i K(x_i, \cdot),\] we can instead solve the problem as a ridge regression type of problem: